gbordyugov/fpis/README.md

-# My read through some of the chapter of Functional Programming in Scala
+# My read through some of the chapters of [Functional Programming in Scala](https://www.manning.com/books/functional-programming-in-scala)

 Open/skipped exercises:
   - Exercise 7.2: I had no idea